parmentf/GlucoList/README.md

 I am not fluent in English, that's why, for the moment, the plates' language is French.

-Maybe sometimes, I'll localize the list.
+Maybe in the future, I'll localize the list.

 My goal is to make a mobile-accessible site.
 But I am far away from the goal ;)